cvan/gameface-api/README.md

     node app.js

-To have the server restart upon changes, use [nodemon](https://github.com/remy/nodemon):
+Or to have the server restart upon changes, using [nodemon](https://github.com/remy/nodemon):

     nodemon app.js

-Poke around the database:

-    psql arewefast

-View the database tables:

-    \dt
+To play with redis:

+    redis-cli

+To watch the commands getting sent to redis:

+    redis-cli monitor

+To clear redis:

+    redis-cli flushall